Can you build your confidence?

 A lot of people reflexively say “No – you’re either confident or you’re not.”
 But in my experience, that’s simply not true.

 To show you what I mean, I want to show you one of the most dramatic changes I’ve ever seen.
+Here’s a student of mine, Chris, who went from awkward and hesitant to confident and natural.

 As Chris learned how to build confidence, he’s gone from barely scraping by to now turning down multiple 6-figure job offers and building a lucrative business on the side.